olix3001/atra-zig/README.md

 1. Download the latest release from [GitHub Releases](https://github.com/olix3001/atra-zig/releases)

 **Windows & MacOS**
-Just run the installer from github releases.
+Just run the installer from github releases. (or compile if unavailable)

 **Linux**
 If you are using linux then just compile from source lol.